Apothecary: History

-However, there were ongoing tensions between apothecaries and other medical professions, as is illustrated by the publication of 'A Short View of the Frauds and Abuses Committed by Apothecaries' by the Physician Christopher Merrett in 1669 and the experiences of Susan Reeve Lyon and other female apothecaries in 17th century London.
-Often women (who were prohibited from entering medical school) became apothecaries which took away business from male physicians.
-In 1865 Elizabeth Garrett Anderson became the first woman to be licensed to practice medicine in Britain by passing the examination of the Society of Apothecaries.
-By the end of the 19th century, the medical professions had taken on their current institutional form, with defined roles for physicians and surgeons, and the role of the apothecary was more narrowly conceived, as that of pharmacist (dispensing chemist in British English).
+However, there were ongoing tensions between apothecaries and other medical professions, as is illustrated by the publication of A Short View of the Frauds and Abuses Committed by Apothecaries by the physician Christopher Merret in 1669 and the experiences of Susan Reeve Lyon and other female apothecaries in 17th century London.
+Oftentimes, women, who were prohibited from entering medical school, became apothecaries, taking away business from male physicians.
+In 1865, Elizabeth Garrett Anderson was the first woman to be licensed to practice medicine in Britain by passing the examination of the Society of Apothecaries.
+By the end of the 19th century, the medical professions had taken on their current institutional form, with defined roles for physicians and surgeons, and the role of the apothecary was more narrowly conceived, as that of pharmacist or chemist.

-In German-speaking countries, such as Germany, Austria and Switzerland, pharmacies or chemist stores are still called apothecaries or in German Apotheken.
-The Apotheke ("store") is legally obligated to be run at all times by at least one Apotheker (male) or Apothekerin (female), who actually has an academic degree as a pharmacist – in German Pharmazeut (male) or Pharmazeutin (female) – and has obtained the professional title Apotheker by either working in the field for numerous years, usually by working in a pharmacy store, or taking additional exams.
-Thus a Pharmazeut is not always an Apotheker.
-Magdalena Neff became the first woman to gain a medical qualification in Germany when she studied pharmacy at the Technical University of Karlsruhe and later passed the apothecary's examination in 1906.
+In German-speaking countries, such as Germany, Austria, and Switzerland, pharmacies or chemist stores are still called apothecaries or, in German, Apotheken.
+The Apotheke ('store') is legally obligated to be run at all times by at least one Apotheker (male) or Apothekerin (female), who actually has an academic degree as a pharmacist—in German, Pharmazeut (male) or Pharmazeutin (female)—and has obtained the professional title Apotheker by either working in the field for numerous years, usually by working in a pharmacy store, or taking additional exams.
+Thus, a Pharmazeut is not always an Apotheker.
+Magdalena Neff became the first woman to gain a medical qualification in Germany when she studied pharmacy at the Karlsruhe Institute of Technology and later passed the apothecary's examination in 1906.